Janet Franklin: Career

 Franklin received her start in remote sensing as a doctoral candidate when she was recruited by a professor on the basis of her ability to distinguish different species of pine tree from aerial photographs.

 In 1988, Franklin began teaching and researching at San Diego State University, where she remained until 2009.
 Her 1995 paper, Predictive vegetation mapping: geographic modeling of biospatial patterns in relation to environmental gradients, is considered a foundational work of modern, remote sensing-based landscape ecology.
 In 2009, she was appointed as a professor of geography at Arizona State University, becoming a Regent's Professor in 2015.
 From 2014 to 2016, she was president of the US chapter of the International Association of Landscape Ecology.
 Some of her research has focused on island ecosystems in the West Indies and Polynesia.
 In 2017, she was appointed to the University of California Riverside.

 Franklin's work focuses on the use of remote sensing techniques to model and understand vegetated landscapes.
 She has made significant contributions to the study of human-caused landscape change and predictive vegetation mapping.
 In recent years, much of her work has focused on climate change, both present and historical.

-Franklin is a member of the National Academy of Sciences and a fellow of the American Association for the Advancement of Science and the American Academy of Arts and Sciences.
+Franklin is a member of the National Academy of Sciences and a fellow of the American Association for the Advancement of Science, the American Academy of Arts and Sciences and the Ecological Society of America.
 She is also the current editor-in-chief of Diversity & Distributions, a highly ranked journal on conservation biogeography.